Skip to content

 • If the origin returns a caching header that's larger than the Maximum TTL, then the distribution uses the Maximum TTL.

-Note: The response to the client contains the origin's caching headers even when CloudFront caches the response based on Minimum TTL or Maximum TTL.
+Note: The response to the client contains the origin's caching headers, even when CloudFront caches the response based on Minimum TTL or Maximum TTL.
 All private caches, such as a browser or proxy, can use the origin's caching header.

 Resolution

-Identify the conflicting caching headers
+Identify the caching headers that conflict

-The Minimum TTL and Default TTL are set to 0, but there are still results from CloudFront
+The Minimum TTL and Default TTL are set to 0, but there are still cached results from CloudFront

 Check the response from CloudFront to verify whether the value for X-Cache is Hit from cloudfront or RefreshHit from cloudfront: